 3. Helping Traumatized Students and Those Who Experience Grief, Loss, and Mourning

 Dr. Melissa Reeves

-SPEAKER BIO: Dr. Melissa Reeves is a nationally certified school psychologist, licensed professional counselor, and licensed special education teacher.
-She is an adjunct instructor at Winthrop University and school psychologist (pre-K-12th grade school).
-She has worked in public schools and day and residential treatment programs.
-Dr. Reeves is a co-author of the PREPaRE Crisis Prevention and Intervention curriculum and travels both nationally and internationally training professionals in crisis prevention and intervention, threat and suicide assessment, trauma and PTSD, and cognitive-behavioral interventions.
-She is co-author of multiple books and publications and was recently elected as President-Elect of the National Association of School Psychologists.
+SPEAKER BIO: Dr. Melissa Reeves recently served as President of the National Association of School Psychologists.
+She is a nationally certified school psychologist, licensed professional counselor, licensed special education teacher, and former district coordinator of social/emotional/behavioral services.
+She is an Associate Professor at Winthrop University and a senior consultant with Sigma Threat Management Associates, PA.
+She has worked in public schools for over 20 years , in addition to providing mental health services in day residential treatment programs.
+Dr. Reeves is a co-author of the PREPaRE Crisis Prevention and Intervention curriculum and travels both nationally and internationally training professionals in crisis prevention through recovery, threat and suicide assessment, trauma and PTSD, and cognitive-behavioral therapy.

 ABOUT THIS SESSION: This workshop is designed to enhance participants' existing knowledge base about trauma, grief, loss, and mourning.
 Participants will increase their levels of comfort in dealing with trauma and grief, better understand the differences between normal and complicated grieving, and learn intervention strategies to address both.
 Participants will achieve a better understanding of factors that influence grief and mourning, and develop specialized skills for helping children and adolescents cope more successfully with these intensely felt emotions.

 Special Note: All of the Pre-Institute speakers will be presenting